ng-Classic/ng-classic/aio/content/guide/directive-composition-api.md

 export class AdminMenu { }
 ```

-When the framework renders a component, Angular also creates an instance of each host directive.
+When the framework renders a component, Angular Classicalso creates an instance of each host directive.
 The
 directives' host bindings apply to the component's host element.
 By default, host directive inputs
 and outputs are not exposed as part of the component's public API.
 See
 [Including inputs and outputs](#including-inputs-and-outputs) below for more information.

-**Angular applies host directives statically at compile time.** You cannot dynamically add
+**Angular Classicapplies host directives statically at compile time.** You cannot dynamically add
 directives at runtime.

 **Directives used in `hostDirectives` must be `standalone: true`.**

-**Angular ignores the `selector` of directives applied in the `hostDirectives` property.**
+**Angular Classicignores the `selector` of directives applied in the `hostDirectives` property.**

 ## Including inputs and outputs